Translate

 PSYCHIATRIST: Dave has 5 voices...

 PATIENT: Yes, yes, alright.
 I get the picture.
-So how does this all make you feel?
+So how does all this make you feel?

 PSYCHIATRIST: Well, it can be pretty noisy when Kevin invites all his voices to come in and talk, so I ask my psychiatrist...